Premier Education

 Start with a warm-up by saying each animal and make sure the kids all understand the movements.
 Then, when they’re ready, start to mix up the animals so they can’t predict which is coming next.

-The cold weather doesn’t mean kids have to be stuck indoors getting cabin fever.
-Fun outdoor winter activities such as building nests gets them into the fresh air while thinking creatively and keeping active.
+The cold weather doesn’t mean children have to be stuck indoors getting cabin fever.
+Fun outdoor play or outdoor winter activities for kids such as building nests gets them into the fresh air while thinking creatively and keeping active.

 Start by taking a walk around your neighbourhood or local park, and collecting things birds might need to build their homes.
 Twigs, grass leaves, branches and feathers all make great building materials.
 Once you’ve collected enough, head back home as it’s time to start building.